dadrian/dadrian.io/content/blog/posts/revocation-aint-no-thang.md

 they cannot _guarantee connectivity_ at any given time[^4].

 Servers are the authenticating party (AP).
-Servers are expected to have an out-of-band relationship with a CA, but similarly to clients, they are not expected to have a reliable connection to the CA. They are expected to be able to communicate with _at least one CA_ and acquire a replacement certificate once every certificate lifetime[^2].
-This is fairly weak requirement, even if certificate lifetimes were to be only 24 hours.
+Servers are expected to have an out-of-band relationship with a CA, but similar to clients, they are not expected to have a _reliable_ connection to the CA. They are expected to be able to communicate with _at least one CA_ and acquire a replacement certificate once every certificate lifetime[^2].
+This is a fairly weak requirement, even if certificate lifetimes were to be only 24 hours.
 Servers prioritize availability;
 CAs cannot be blocking for availability outside of certificate issuance.

 The failure of both OCSP and CRLs from the client perspective are clearly downstream from these connectivity constraints.
-They also explain the failure of OCSP Must-Staple_.
+They also explain the failure of OCSP Must-Staple.
 OCSP stapling is the act of having the server periodically fetch OCSP responses, cache them, and serve them to clients.
-OCSP Must-Staple is a certificate flag that prevents the requires the certificate to be stapled alongside a valid OCSP response.
-However, if you cannot assume the presence of a reliable connection to any _single_ CA outside of a timeframe suitable for issuance, then a server cannot have a reliable connection to any _specific_ OCSP server outside the same time frame.
+OCSP Must-Staple is a certificate flag that requires a valid OCSP response to be stapled alongside the certificate for the certificate to be considered valid.
+However, if you cannot assume the presence of a reliable connection to any _single_ CA outside of a timeframe suitable for issuance, then you similarly cannot assume the server will have a reliable connection to that _specific_ CA's OCSP server within the same timeframe.
 This is actually a stronger constraint than the connectivity required for issuance, as a server can always round-robin their certificate acquisition or change CA operators to acquire a new certificate, whereas the OCSP response must come from the same CA that issued the original certificate.
 This is equivalent to making the CA blocking for availability[^5].